How Much Beer?

 In the second scenario, a guest texts their friend the night before the trip: “Hey, can you grab some beer for me at the store tonight?”
 Then, their friend shows up to the put-in with one 6 pack for the entire trip.
 What follows is an ugly game of blaming and beer rationing.

 No matter the cause, the tale always ends up ending the same way: asking the guides for their spare beers.
 Guides tend to be generous and understanding, especially when it comes to giving an empty-handed pal some beers.
-But trust us when we say, you don’t want to be that person.
+But trust us when we say, you don’t want to be empty handed too early on a trip.

 The earliest known incident of the Accidentally Sober River Guest was in the early 1880s, when talk of ore and rich grasslands attracted brave homesteaders to the rugged wilderness of Hells Canyon.
 Among those were Alex and Bob Warnock , who set off to the banks of the Snake River in 1882 in order to develop mining claims and raise cattle.
 At the time, the only way to access Hells Canyon was by steep, and sometimes treacherous trails.
 Pack horses were required to bring in supplies, including booze.
 Not wanting to go a winter without libations, Alex and Bob packed a horse full of whiskey.
 When they reached a particularly hazardous section of the trail, the horse slipped and rolled, breaking all of the whiskey bottles along the way.
 To their misfortune, they spent the winter in sobriety.
 The creek where they camped became known as “Temperance Creek Ranch”, and the homestead can still be seen on the banks of the Snake River today.
 (Photo credit: Temperance Creek Facebook Page)